Large smooth twins from short lattice vectors: Applications

-The main idea in the SQIsign1D prime search is to adopt a \emph{boosting} strategy.
-For $256$-bit primes the idea is to use the polynomial $p_2(x) = 2x^2 - 1$ (emblematic of the ideas in~\S\ref{subsec:probmethod}).
+\iffullversion The main idea in this prime search is to adopt a \emph{boosting} strategy.
+For $256$-bit primes one uses the polynomial $p_2(x) = 2x^2 - 1$~(emblematic of the ideas in~\S\ref{subsec:probmethod}).
 For such a $p = p_2(r)$ we need smooth divisors in $r-1,r,r+1$ since $p^2 - 1 = 4r^2(r-1)(r+1)$.
 There are two ways of choosing $r$ that maximises the chances of meeting all requirements.
-In both cases one ensures that $r$ is smooth and has a large power of two (which is amplified by the squaring in $p_2+1$).
+In both cases one ensures that $r$ is smooth and has a large power of two (which is amplified by the squaring in $p_2+1$). \else The main idea in this prime search is to adopt a \emph{boosting} strategy and search for a prime of the form $p = p_2(r) = 2r^2 - 1$ \iffullversion (emblematic of the ideas in~\S\ref{subsec:probmethod}) \fi for a smooth $r$.
+As $p^2 - 1 = 4r^2(r-1)(r+1)$ we need smooth divisors in $r-1,r+1$.
+We also ensure that $r$ has a large power of two (which is amplified by the squaring in $p_2+1$). \fi